Answers to your questions about our training services and whether we are the right training service for you and your dog.

 Q: Do you have group classes?

-A: Yes, we offer group classes in Orange, MA.
-Our classes are primarily basic training for pets and puppies — manners and obedience — as well as service-dog training classes.
+A: Yes, we offer group pet dog classes in Orange, MA.
+Our classes are primarily basic training for pets and puppies — manners and obedience.
+We also offer service-dog training classes in different locations.
 Learn more about group classes.

 Q: Which is better for my dog and my situation — group classes or private training?

 Private in-home training means we will train your dog in your home — or for socialization or public access training — we will train your dog in your community.
 Private training gives your dog (and you!) one-on-one focused attention.
 Often, the difference comes down to time and money…